-If you are looking to step back in time then you should consider wearing a leather sheath.
-These sheathes come in all kinds of shapes and sizes.
-The best thing about a leather sheath is that they can hold different types of knives.
-Where as plastic and kydex are fitted to one specific type of blade.
+If you are looking to step back in time, then you should consider wearing a leather sheath such as this Leather Straight Knife Sheath.
+These sheaths come in all kinds of shapes and sizes.
+The best thing about a leather sheath is that it can hold different knives.
+At the same time, plastic and kydex are fitted to one specific type of blade.

 What Makes the Best Camping Knife?

-The best camping knife is going to have several distinct characteristics that allow it to help you out around the campsite.
+The best camping knife will have several distinct characteristics that allow it to help you out around the campsite.
 These characteristics are very similar to what you would expect if you were in the market for a survival knife.

 High Carbon Steel

-The high carbon steel blade can also be used to start fire.
-If you strike it with a sharp stone like flint or even a sharp piece of glass it will throw a single spark.
-With charcloth, you will be able to make a fire with your knife by doing this.
+The high-carbon steel blade can also be used to start a fire.
+If you strike it with a sharp stone like flint or even a sharp piece of glass, it will throw a single spark.
+With charcloth, you can make a fire with your knife by doing this.

 90 Degree Spine

-It is essential for the best camping knife to have a 90-degree spine.
+The best camping knife needs to have a 90-degree spine.
 This is because the 90-degree spine is a tool by itself.
-When it comes to starting a fire it just cannot be overstated.
+When it comes to starting a fire, it just cannot be overstated.

 The 90-degree spine can throw sparks off a ferrocerium rod.
-It is also a great tool for processing tinder for fire, too!
+It is also an excellent tool for processing tinder for fire, too!

-Having a camping knife with a pommel at the bottom of the handle gives you the ability to drive the pommel into things like a hammer.
+Having a camping knife with a pommel at the bottom of the handle allows you to drive the pommel into things like a hammer.
 The pommel can be great for hammering in stakes for your camping tent.